|

 suggest that you convert to a power brake system.
 I

-I converted my Series Land Rover brake system to dual circuit power
+have a web page describing common conversions from Series Land Rover single circuit brake system to dual circuit power

 brakes.